Bedtime Story (album): Background, content and recording

 Tammy Wynette was at her commercial peak by 1972.
 She had a string of number one and top ten singles such as "I Don't Wanna Play House", "D-I-V-O-R-C-E" and her signature "Stand by Your Man".
 Her success continued through the seventies with a series of more chart-topping singles.
 Among her chart-topping releases was the song "Bedtime Story" (penned by Billy Sherrill and Glenn Sutton).
 The song served as the lead single and name for Wynette's next studio project.
-Sessions for the project were recorded between October 1971 and January 1972 at the Columbia Studio B, which was located in Nashville, Tennessee.
+Sessions for the project were recorded between October 1971 and January 1972 at Columbia Studio B (the "Quonset hut studio"), which was located in Nashville, Tennessee.
 The sessions were produced by Billy Sherrill.

 Bedtime Story consisted of 11 tracks.
 Several of the tracks were new recordings.
 Two of these recordings were co-written by Wynette herself: "Reach Out Your Hand" and "Take Me Home and Love Me".
 Other tracks such as "That's When I Feel It", "I Got Me a Man" and "Your Love's Been a Long Time Coming" were all new recordings for the project.
 Additional material were cover tunes.
 The song, "If This Is Our Last Time", was originally top 40 country single for Brenda Lee in 1970.
 "Just as Soon as I Get Over Loving You" was a low-charting single for Jean Shepard in 1971.
 "Tonight My Baby's Coming Home" was a top ten single for Barbara Mandrell in 1971.
 "Love's the Answer" was a top ten single for Tanya Tucker in 1972.